IvanGDR/Packaging-Python-code-and-dependencies-for-Astra-Streaming-function/README.md

 -rw-rw-r-- ivang ivang   394 Dec  5 10:47 my_astra_function.py
 -rw-rw-r-- ivang ivang   195 Dec  5 10:58 my_function_package.zip
 ```
-Upload your file in Astra Streaming afterwards.
+Upload your .zip file in Astra Streaming afterwards.
 The class to choose will be the name of your file without .py extension and the class being used within the scripts. e.g. "my_astra_function.<your_class>"

 [Astra Streaming Functions : DataStax Astra Streaming](https://docs.datastax.com/en/astra-streaming/docs/astream-functions.html)